spino327/heapaudit/README.md

 	$ java -javaagent:heapaudit.jar MyTest

-Launch HeapAudit dynamically by attaching to the process of interest (does not require MyTest to have any prior intrumentations).
+Launch HeapAudit dynamically by injecting to the process of interest (does not require MyTest to have any prior intrumentations) and later removing the recorder.
+The recorder data is dumped to the console once removed.

 	$ java -jar heapaudit.jar 999 -Icom/foursquare/test/MyTest@test.+